Raghu Ramakrishnan and Johannes Gehrke

 You can find more information about the book at the homepage of the book.

-The Cornell Database Group currently offers four regular courses in database systems and a weekly research seminar.
-In addition, we also offer two courses in computer game design, together with the Game Design Initiative at Cornell.
+The Cornell Database Group currently offers five regular courses in database systems and a weekly research seminar.
 Introductory material is covered in a course on Web application programming (CS3300) and in a systems-oriented first course in relational database technology (CS4320) with an associated practicum (CS4321).
-More advanced material is divided into a graduate course that focuses on enterprise information architectures (CS5300) and two graduate courses that covers fundamental papers in modern database technology (CS6320 and CS6322).
+More advanced material is divided into a graduate course that focuses on enterprise information architectures (CS5300) and two graduate courses that cover fundamental papers in modern database technology (CS6320 and CS6322).
 We also have a weekly research lunch seminar (CS7390) where we read recent conference papers.
-Computer game design is explored in an introductory (CIS 3000) and an advanced course (CIS 4002).

 CS3300: Data-Driven Web Applications.

 This course is an advanced introduction to Web application development.
 The material covered includes both relational and non-relational (NoSQL) storage management solutions, middle tier development with a focus on good software design practices, as well as the use of Web development frameworks and APIs.
 For their main course project, students develop a data-driven Facebook application.
 Prerequisites: CS2110 and (CS2300 or permission of the instructor).
 Can be used towards the concentration/minor in Information Science.

 CS4320: Introduction to Database Systems.

 An introduction to modern relational database systems concentrating on the internals of relational database systems.
 Concepts covered include query languages (SQL, relational algebra and relational calculus), storage structures, access methods, query processing, query optimization, and database design, as well as more recent developments such as NoSQL and MapReduce.
 This course is usually offered in the fall semester.